 I'm a linguist, lexicographer and phonetician of English.
 With a 1st class master's degree in Applied Linguistics and ELT from St. Mary's University College, Twickenham, London, I have been teaching English pronunciation for over 10 years.

-Main appointments: Lecturer in English Phonetics at the Università degli Studi della Tuscia, Viterbo, Italy (2011-2013); Lecturer in English Language at the Università degli Studi di Tor Vergata, Rome (2011-2017); Lecturer in English Phonetics and Medical English at the Collegio IPASVI, Rome (2011-2016); Lecturer in English Language at the Catholic University "Our Lady of Good Counsel", Tirana (2015-2017); Lecturer in English Language at the Università degli Studi del Piemonte Orientale, Novara, Italy (2016-2018); Lecturer in English Phonetics for the course Contemporary English pronunciation for tour guides, January 2017 - March 2017, Galleria Prencipe, Rome; Member of the Scientific committee for the 2015 and 2017 Phonetics Teaching and Learning Conference (PTLC) at UCL, London; Reviewer for the 22nd National Conference of the English Phonetic Society of Japan and the 3rd International Congress of Phoneticians of English (EPSJ22 and ICPE3); Tutor on the Summer Course in English Phonetics (SCEP) 2018, University College London (UCL), London.
+Main appointments: Lecturer in English Phonetics at the Università degli Studi della Tuscia, Viterbo, Italy (2011-2013); Lecturer in English Language at the Università degli Studi di Tor Vergata, Rome (2011-2018); Lecturer in English Phonetics and Medical English at the Rome OPI (2010-2020); Lecturer in English Language at the Catholic University "Our Lady of Good Counsel", Tirana (2015-2017); Lecturer in English Language at the Università degli Studi del Piemonte Orientale, Novara, Italy (2016-2019); Lecturer in English Phonetics on the Contemporary English pronunciation for tour guides course, Galleria Prencipe, Rome (2017-2018); Member of the Scientific committee for the 2015 and 2017 Phonetics Teaching and Learning Conference (PTLC) at University College London (UCL), London; Reviewer for the 22nd National Conference of the English Phonetic Society of Japan and the 3rd International Congress of Phoneticians of English (EPSJ22 and ICPE3); Tutor on the Summer Course in English Phonetics (SCEP) 2018, University College London (UCL), London.

 My main interests are: phonetics of present-day English and Italian; EFL-oriented English phonetics; phonetics in lexicography; English accents; medical English pronunciation.